 I fell off for a while whilst I was struggling with IBS.
-To manage it, I had to stick to a strict low FODMAP diet where legumes are unfortunately not allowed.
+To manage it my doctor had me on a low FODMAP diet where legumes are not allowed.

 Now that I’m able to eat them again I’ve been using beans and lentils wherever I can.
 If you love chickpeas too you have to try Pamela Reif’s inventive cookie dough recipe – chickpeas are involved…

-If you’re not adventurous enough to try chickpea based desserts, try a homemade hummus.
+If you’re not adventurous enough to try chickpea based desserts, try a making a savoury hummus at home.

-I find homemade hummus much more flavourful and fresh than the store bought kind, and it’s a brilliant way to get plant-based protein, anti-inflammatory nutrients, and healthy fats in.
+I find homemade hummus much more flavourful than the store bought kind, and it’s a brilliant way to get plant-based protein, anti-inflammatory nutrients, and healthy fats in.

 Blend the following until smooth, and try it yourself:

-- Healthy dose of lemon, herb and garlic seasoning (I find the Masterfood’s blend the perfect amount of zest and flavour, but you can always use an actual squeeze of lemon, mixed herbs, and a clove of garlic).
+Healthy dose of lemon, herb and garlic seasoning (I find the Masterfood’s blend the perfect amount of zest and flavour, but you can always use an actual squeeze of lemon, mixed herbs, and a clove of garlic).

 Reading over and editing this post I realised how many times I used the word Spring.
-It starts to sound funny if you say it too many times, but unfortunately Oxford dictionary doesn’t have any good alternatives.
+I’m sorry but unfortunately Oxford dictionary doesn’t have any good alternatives.

-We’re getting to the end of Spring over here in Australia, and although I’m excited about the beachy, holidaying climate that summer is bringing, it’s sad to see those cool, breezy Spring days go.
+We’re getting to the end of Spring over here in Australia, and although I’m excited about the beachy climate that summer is bringing, it’s sad to see those cool, breezy Spring days fade away.

-Because Spring is the season before Summer, here in the Southern Hemisphere, its the time every gym membership goes on sale, Halloween stashes quickly get thrown out, and green smoothies and salads are glorified.
+Because Spring is the season before Summer, it’s the time every gym membership goes on sale, Halloween stashes quickly get thrown out, and green smoothies and salads are glorified.

-The idea of munching on a bowl of bitter green leaves drizzled with vinaigrette sounds highly unappetizing to me, but I am reminding myself not to be too cynical about salads – with the right ingredients they can taste great, and they do have numerous health benefits.
+The idea of munching on a bowl of bitter green leaves drizzled with vinaigrette sounds highly unappetizing to me, but with the right ingredients they can taste great and they ensure you are packing your daily greens in.